 The intonation and string height adjustments are made with an overhead suspension type looking like an upside-down tune-o-matic which you can rest your palm on it smoothly.
 As were many guitars of the day, the neck is very narrow but kind of like half a baseball bat.
 The necks were straight as an arrow, .006 of an inch off over its length.

-His guitars featured a neat pushbutton pickup selector switch system that looks like the old Chrysler automatic transmission pushbuttons of the 60's.
+Many of his guitars featured a neat pushbutton pickup selector switch system that looks like the old Chrysler automatic transmission pushbuttons of the 60's.
 He sold his guitars under the names - Jennings UK, noble USA, Dallas UK, wander ITALY, Krandall, Avalon, Orpheum - Krandall may have been the parent company of the davoli pickup company.

 Wandre guitars were exported throughout Europe and the Americas.
 Concentrations of specimens can be seen in the Netherlands and Argentina.
 In England and was released by Dallas in the U.S. with Don E. First with Maurice Noble Lipsky and his trademark Orpheum, later.
 In France, the main distributor was Doris.